wxwern/cs2103t-tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your Jobby Application.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar jobby.jar` command to run the application.<br>
+1. Open a command terminal, navigate into the folder you put the jar file in, and enter the `java -jar jobby.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)
+   * If you do not know how to navigate to your folder, check out these links for [Windows](https://www.howtogeek.com/659411/how-to-change-directories-in-command-prompt-on-windows-10/) and [macOS](https://appletoolbox.com/navigate-folders-using-the-mac-terminal/).

 1. Type a command in the command box and press Enter to execute it - e.g., typing **`help`** and pressing Enter will open the help window.<br>